hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 ## Learning Objectives

+- Describe the RNA-seq experiment and its objectives.
 - Recognize the need for data management.
-- Plan a good genomics experiment and getting started with project organization.
+- Demonstrate strategies for good project organization.
-- Explain the RNA-seq experiment and its objectives.
-- Define "metadata" and describe it for the example experiment.

 ## The Dataset